Skip to main content

 Extra Help is a program to help people with limited income and resources pay for Medicare prescription drug program costs.

-If you qualify for Extra Help and join a Medicare prescription drug program, you will:
+If you qualify for Extra Help and you join or currently have coverage with a Medicare prescription drug program, you will:

 Keep in mind: Extra Help only covers prescription drug costs.

-Note: Amounts are for 2023 and may change in 2024.
+These amounts are for 2024.
+They may change in 2025.
 If your income and resources are slightly higher, you should still apply.
-Any changes to these amounts will be posted once they are published by the Centers for Medicare & Medicaid Services (CMS).
-Please check back in January 2024 for updates.
+We will post any changes to these amounts once the Centers for Medicare & Medicaid Services (CMS) publishes them.
+Please check back in January 2025 for updates.

-For more information about qualifying, call or visit:
+For more information about qualifying, call or visit the:

 There are multiple ways to apply for Extra Help.
 Here are three ways to start: